ajcampbell1333/LBEAST_Unreal/README.md

 <div style="margin-left: 20px;">

 For trade show experiences running for a few days at most, prototype PCB shields tend to satisfy all requirements as long as glue or heat-safe tape is applied to show-approved socket connectors that might shake loose under vibration.
 When using Kapton tape, multiple full wraps are ideal.
-For longer production runs (semi-permanent installations showing the same experience for weeks or months), LBEAST provides example firmware PCBs in both socket-mount and through-hole mount form.
+To serve a variety of production lengths (pop-ups to semi-permanent installations showing the same experience for weeks or months), LBEAST provides example firmware PCBs in both socket-mount and through-hole mount form.

 For long-term production, LBEAST's author recommends developers produce several redundant copies of show-ready through-hole mounted versions of final boards.
 Off-the-shelf microcontroller modules can be reliably soldered to shields with confidence the system will last for years if well-tested for heat dissipation and interference protection.
+Each shield must meet FCC compliance, but LBEAST has identified just two open-source shield designs that should cover more than 90% of custom PCB production already.

 </div>